Monso0n/VAMP/README.md

 # To use

 Download the files "new program" and "templates".
-Install dependencies and run the py script.
+Install dependencies and run GUI.py.